evanvolgas/reflectedintelligence/_posts/2025-05-07-you-are-the-context-you-keep-the-memory-revolution-in-ai.md

 The dominant innovation narrative in 2025 is the AI agent—systems that combine memory and reflection capabilities to perform complex tasks autonomously.

-As IBM researcher Daryl Hay explains, "You can have the AI call tools.
-It can plan.
-It can reason and come back with good answers.
-It can use inference-time compute.
-You'll have better chains of thought and more memory to work with.
-It's going to run fast.
-It's going to be cheap.
-That leads you to a structure where I think you can have agents."[^11]

 The synergy between memory and reflection has created a virtuous cycle driving continuous learning in AI agents.
 Memory provides the raw material (past experiences) for reflection, and reflection produces distilled knowledge to feed back into memory.

 ## A Practical Implementation of RAG